 A STA with dot11RobustAVStreamingImplemented set to true or dot11MeshRobustAVStreaming set to true shall not use its GCR Concealment address for any purpose other than the transmission of GCR streams.

 A STA with dot11RobustAVStreamingImplemented or dot11MeshRobustAVStreamingImplemented set to true and a GCR agreement shall add the GCR Concealment address from the GCR response subelement to the STA’s dot11GroupAddressesTable.

+An AP with dot11RobustAVStreamingImplemented set to true shall not send an MSDU to the DS that has the DA field set to the GCR concealment address.(#2103)

-The Individual/Group (I/G) address bit (LSB of octet 0) and the Universally or Locally administered (U/L) bit (the bit of octet 0 adjacent to the I/G address bit.) of dot11GCRConcealmentAddress shall both be set to 1(#2347).
+The Individual/Group (I/G) address bit (LSB of octet 0) and of dot11GCRConcealmentAddress shall be set to 1(#2347).

+If the Universally or Locally administered (U/L) bit (the bit of octet 0 adjacent to the I/G address bit.) is set to zero, the OUI field of shall not be set to 01:00:5e or 33:33:00. (#2102)

+NOTEThe restriction on the OUI field when the U/L bit is zero, is to avoid the use of a concealment address that would be in conflict with the MAC address space used for IPv4 and IPv6 multicast packets.

 11.22.15.aa2.6 GCR unsolicited retry(#2278)

 A STA supports the GCR unsolicited retry(#2278) retransmission policy if dot11RobustAVStreamingImplemented or dot11MeshRobustAVStreaming is true; otherwise the STA does not support the GCR service with retransmission policy equal to GCR unsolicited retry.

 An AP or a mesh STA adopting the GCR-Unsolicited Retry retransmission policy for a GCR group address chooses a lifetime limit for the group address.
-The AP or a mesh STA may vary the lifetime limit for the group address at any time, and may use lifetime limits for different GCR group addresses.
-An AP adopting the GCR unsolicited retry(#2278) retransmission policy for a GCR group address shall transmit each MSDU according to 11.22.15.aa2.5, subject to the lifetime limit.
+The AP or a mesh STA may vary the lifetime limit for the group address at any time, and may use different(#2135) lifetime limits for different GCR group addresses.
+An AP adopting the GCR unsolicited retry(#2278) retransmission policy for a GCR group address shall transmit each MSDU according to 11.22.15.aa2.5, subject to the lifetime and retry(#2335) limits.
 Transmission uses the backoff procedure described in 9.19.2.6.aa1.

 If a Block Ack agreement has successfully been established for a group addressed stream that is delivered using the GCR unsolicited retry(#2278) retransmission policy, the STA shall follow the duplicate detection procedures defined in 9.3.2.11 and 9.20.4.